 At the end of the day, each group will have a winner.
 The four winners will return on Sunday to play two regular-length (60-minute) games.
 The two winners of the first game will compete in the championship game.
 The other two teams will play a consolation game.
 At the end of both second games, which are played simultaneously, all teams will meet at Burgess Park, tournament headquarters, to receive medals and our congratulations.

 Tournament scoring is a little different from scoring in the regular season.
 Every time a team scores, it is given a point, up to a maximum of 3 points per game.
 A win gives a team 6 points, and a tie 3 points.
 If one team does not score (a shutout) the winning team receives an extra point.
 The maximum number of points a team can earn in one game is 10: a win (6 points) plus at least three goals (3 points) plus a shutout (1 point).
 All teams will finish Saturday with somewhere between 0 and 30 points.

 On Sunday, we don't count points.
 However, Sunday games cannot end in a tie, so if the teams are tied at the end of regulation, we will go to overtime, and if the teams remain tied, kicks from the mark, better known as penalty kicks.

 Normally it's cold but clear on tournament weekend.
-However, if it rains hard enough to close the fields, all games will be played at Hillview Middle School, which has an all-weather artificial turf surface.
-We will use a special rain day schedule, not the one on this site.
+However, if it rains hard enough to close the fields, we will use a special rain day schedule, not the one on this site.
 If you have any connections with the weather gods, please ask them to hold off the much-needed precipitation until Monday!
 Players can wear shirts under their jerseys as long as the shirts are the same color as the jerseys or a neutral (gray, beige, white, black) color.